phydano/Bot-App/README.md

 The following assumptions are made while developing the bot app:
 - The users have their indentity identified somehow before they can register to the bank.
-- To deposit their money, there is some sort of transation taking place.
+- To deposit their money, there is some sort of transaction taking place.
 For example, transfer the money in from another services (Paypal / Bank transfer).
 - The users are soft-delete from the system, to fully remove themselves from the bank they must visit the bank.
 - The feedback given by the users are sent to the team who will use this feedback to improve on the service.
 (The Bot app currently does not send the comment anyway - it just evaluate the comment through Text Analytics)